-sumption is equivalent to presume that the priority vehicle and the secondary vehicle have a constant nominal speed $v_B$ and $v_T$ , respectively, but at each segment s of the route, this speed is modified by a multiplicative factor $f_B^s$ and $f_T^s$ , respectively.
-More precisely, if a vehicle k in segment i is traveling at speed $v_k^i$ , then it can be estimated that in segment s > i it will have speed $v_b^i := v_b^i \cdot \frac{f_k^s}{f_k^i}$ .
-This multiplicative factor can be interpreted as a rescaling of the vertical axis of Figure 1, or expanding and contracting the length of the segment, to recover the same constant-speed model presented before, for deciding the activation of the pullout areas.
+Finally, the extension of these ideas for the setting with non-constant velocities is discussed.
+It is unrealistic to assume that speeds are constant along the road.
+However, the road can be split into several segments and assume that vehicles travel at a constant speed over each of these segments.
+This assumption is equivalent to presume that the priority vehicle and the secondary vehicle have a constant nominal speed v_B and v_T , respectively, but at each segment s of the route, this speed is modified by a multiplicative factor f_B^s and f_T^s , respectively.
+More precisely, if a vehicle k in segment i is traveling at speed v_b^i , then it can be estimated that in segment s > i, it will have speed $v_b^i := v_b^i \cdot \frac{t}{k}$.
+This multiplicative factor can be interpreted as a rescaling of the vertical axis of Fig. 1, or expanding and contracting the length of the segment, to recover the same constant-speed model presented before, for deciding the activation of the pullout areas.